stfc-sciml/sciml-bench/sciml_bench/doc/extra_doc.md

 Here, the `dms_structure` benchmark covers both the training types.
 The `type` string can be any of *'training, inference'*, *'inference'*,  or *'training'*.
 If none specified, both training and inference are assumed.
 The order does not matter.

-# Running Benchmarks

-Benchmarks can be run either in training mode or in inference mode.